New Zealand's humanitarian aid helps to save lives and relieve suffering caused by natural disasters and armed conflict.

 New Zealand’s assistance can include any or all of the following:

-- Providing essential relief supplies such as tarpaulins, water bottles and household kits
+- Providing essential relief supplies such as tarpaulins, water bottles and mother and infant kits

 - Deploying medical assistance through specially trained and experienced health specialists from New Zealand in partnership with the Ministry of Health